preetsanjam/Web_Development/HTML/notes.md

      - If we are in a folder and the destination/relative file is in the same folder, we can use the relative path.
 Absolute paths are used to refer to files in a completely separate folder.
 Relative path does not expose all folders on our system.
      - In order to move one level up for relative paths, we use the '../' operator.
 - **Links on the same page:** We can create links to sections on the same page using the id attribute value of the target element/section.
-- The **image tag** is a standalone tag and it takes one mandatory attribute called 'src' which stores the path of the image (image source).
+- The **image tag** is a standalone tag.
+It takes one mandatory attribute called **'src'**, which stores the path of the image (image source).
+- The **alt attribute** sets an alternative text which is displayed when an image cannot be rendered on the browsed screen.
+There can be several reasons for the image not rendering.
+For example, the path is incorrect or the internet is down.
+Another use case of alt attribute is for people with disablities.
+Screen-reader softwares read out the text every time the mouse hovers over an image.
+In this context, alt attribute is the **web accessibility tool**.